ozenyunus35/watchandgrow/README.md

 # watchandgrow
-"Watch and Grow" is  online food delivery mobile application.
+"Watch and Grow" is  online education mobile application.